usf-cs212-spring2020/usf-cs212-spring2020.github.io/syllabus.md

   - **Exam Pass Requirement:** Students must receive a C letter grade or higher on at least one exam (including retakes).

-  - **Project Pass Requirement 1:** Students must pass project 1 functionality, project 1 code review, and project 2 functionality by the project cutoff 1 deadline.
+  - **Project Pass Requirement 1:** Students must pass project 1 tests, project 1 code review, and project 2 tests by the project cutoff 1 deadline.

-  - **Project Pass Requirement 2:** Students must pass project 2 code review and project 3 functionality by the project cutoff 2 deadline.
+  - **Project Pass Requirement 2:** Students must pass project 2 code review and project 3 tests by the project cutoff 2 deadline.

 **Failure to meet 1 or more of the following requirements will result in an automatic F letter grade for this course, regardless of what your current letter grade is in Canvas.**
 {:.has-text-danger}